-As of December 31, 2019, the House's cash and CD balances exceeded the FDIC insurance by \$1,976,892.
-Investments held by a broker in customer accounts are protected against physical loss by the Securities Investor Protection Corporation (SIPC).
-Cash equivalents, other securities, and limited amounts of cash held in brokerage accounts is protected up to \$500,000 for each brokerage account, with a limit of \$250,000 for claims of uninvested cash balances.
-The SIPC insurance does not protect against market losses on investments.
-All investments held in brokerage accounts by the House at December 31, 2019 are highly liquid.
+As of December 31, 2020, the House's cash and CD balances exceeded the FDIC insurance by \$1,008,664.
+These balances are protected up to a limit of \$250,000 at each separate bank.
+All investments held in brokerage accounts by the House at December 31, 2020 are highly liquid.
 Though the market value of investments is subject to fluctuations on a year-to-year basis, management believes the investment policy is prudent for the long-term welfare of the House.

-For the year ended December 31, 2019, three donors accounted for approximately 25% of donation revenues, which includes donations from individuals, corporations and fundraising events held by the House.
+For the year ended December 31, 2020, seven donors accounted for approximately 34% of donation revenues, which includes donations from individuals, corporations and fundraising events held by the House.